Fabiano-Felipe/Fabiano-Felipe/README.md

 ## About Me

-Software Engineer and Full Stack Python Developer with **15 years of experience** in large-scale infrastructure, systems integration, and backend automation.
+Software Engineer and Full Stack Python Developer with **10+ years of experience** in large-scale infrastructure, systems integration, and backend automation.
 Currently building AI-native applications and production-grade backend systems.
 Deep expertise in cloud-native architecture and AI-Native Systems Engineering.

 Background spans from national-scale network programmability at **Huawei** and **Oi Fiber Carrier** to backend/VoIP systems at **Stefanini** — having a strong foundation in distributed systems, automation pipelines, and real-world production environments.

-**Seeking a Backend / Python Developer role in the EU Region.** Eligible for Employment Permit / Visa sponsorship (General Permit or Critical Skills).
+**Open to Backend / Python Developer roles in the EU Region.** Eligible for Visa sponsorship (General Permit or Critical Skills).
 Open to immediate relocation within Europe.

 ---